Presidencies and provinces of British India: The British Conquest and Existence in India (1757–1947)

 Company rule in Bengal (after 1793) was terminated by the Government of India Act 1858, following the events of the Bengal Rebellion of 1857.
 Henceforth known as British India, it was thereafter directly ruled as a colonial possession of the United Kingdom, and India was officially known after 1876 as the Indian Empire.
 India was divided into British India, regions that were directly administered by the British, with acts established and passed in the British parliament, and the princely states, ruled by local rulers of different ethnic backgrounds.
 These rulers were allowed a measure of internal autonomy in exchange for recognition of British suzerainty.
 British India constituted a significant portion of India both in area and population; in 1910, for example, it covered approximately 54% of the area and included over 77% of the population.
 In addition, there were Portuguese and French exclaves in India.
 Independence from British rule was achieved in 1947 with the formation of two nations, the Dominions of India and Pakistan, the latter including East Bengal, present-day Bangladesh.

-The term British India also applied to Burma (now Myanmar) for a shorter time period: beginning in 1824, a small part of Burma, and by 1886, almost two thirds of Burma had been made part of British India.
+The term British India also applied to Burma (now Myanmar) for a shorter time period: beginning in 1824 with a small part of Burma, but by 1886 almost two thirds of Burma had been made part of British India.
 This arrangement lasted until 1937, when Burma was reorganized as a separate British colony.
-British India did not apply to other countries in the region, such as Sri Lanka (then Ceylon), which was a British Crown colony, or the Maldive Islands, which were a British protectorate.
+The term British India did not apply to other countries in the region, such as Sri Lanka (then Ceylon), which was a British Crown colony, nor to the Maldive Islands, which were a British protectorate.
 At its greatest extent, in the early 20th century, the territory of British India extended as far as the frontiers of Persia in the west; Afghanistan in the northwest; Nepal in the north, Tibet in the northeast; and China, French Indochina and Siam in the east.
 It also included the Aden Province in the Arabian Peninsula.